Lynne loves to share fun activities and games she plays with her children and grandchildren because family time is the best time.

 Hand and Foot Is One of Our Favorite Card Games!

 Hand and Foot is one of the best card games my family has ever played.
-We used to keep cards in the car, so when we were on vacation, we could play in the hotel room.
+We used to keep cards in the car so we could play in the hotel room when we were on vacation.
 With four players, each game takes forty-five minutes to an hour to play, but we love it.

 My in-laws introduced this game to our family more than 20 years ago.
 Our daughters started playing by the time they were 11.
 During Christmas break, we would play for hours and only stop long enough for lunch!
 It's a very addictive game and easy enough for relatively young children as well as the elderly.